DataChefBoyardee/Database-Design-FP/README.md

-This is basically just a knock-off version of Steam, however the data that can be used with it is ripped straight from Steam thanks to SteamSpy and the fantastic API and libraries created by Sergey Galyonkin, as well as the folks who created psycopg2 which allows our code to interact with databases directly.
+This is basically just a knock-off version of Steam, however the data that can be used with it is ripped straight from Steam thanks to SteamSpy and the fantastic API and libraries created by Sergey Galyonkin.
+This project was made possible by the folks who created psycopg2 which allows our code to interact with databases directly.
+Big thanks to them, and if you're interested in making anyhting that uses PostgreSQL in Python, check them out!

 This program requires PostgreSQL, and pgAdmin to create the initial database.
 You can download both here: